The page has been translated by Gen AI.

 Virtual Server

-Load Balancer Health Check failure detection and failover30 seconds
+Load Balancer Health Check Failure Detection and Failover30 seconds

-(default setting)
+(default settings)

 Database